-- 1) Utility services where no competition exists or the rates are fixed by law, regulation, or ordinance. - 2) Purchase of insurance. - 3) Purchase of election supplies.
-However, the lease or purchase of voting machines is not exempt from the bid law.
-The purchase of ballots and supplies for conducting any primary, general, special or municipal election. - 4) Contracts for securing of services of attorneys, physicians, architects, teachers, superintendents of construction, artists, appraisers, engineers, consultants, certified public accountants, public accountant, or other individuals possessing a high degree of professional skill where the personality of the individual plays a decisive part. - 5) Contracts for furnishing of fiscal or financial advice or services. - 6) Purchase of products made or manufactured by the blind or visually handicapped under the direction or supervision of the Alabama Institute for the Deaf and Blind. - 7)-Purchase of custom software as well as purchases of computer and word processing hardware, when the hardware is the only type compatible with the hardware already owned by the City. - 8) Purchase of maps or photographs from any federal agency. - 9) Purchase of manuscripts, books, maps, pamphlets, or periodicals and library/research electronic data bases of manuscripts, books, maps, pamphlets, or periodicals. - 10) The selection of paying agents and trustees for any security issued by the City a public body. - 11) Contracts between public entities are not required to be competitively bid.
-Solid waste disposal contracts between the County and municipalities are not required to be let by competitive bidding.
-Existing contracts up for renewal for sanitation or solid waste collection, recycling, and disposal between municipalities or counties, or both, and those providing the service. - 12) Purchases of computer and word processing hardware when the hardware is the only type that is compatible with hardware already owned by the entity taking bids and custom software. - 13) Professional service contracts for the codification and publication of the laws and ordinances of a county or municipality. - 14) Contractual services and purchases of commodities for which there is only one vendor or supplier, and contractual services and purchasing of personal property, which by their very nature are impossible to award by competitive bidding.
-(See sole source below.) - 15) Contractual services and purchase of products related to, or having an impact upon, security plans, procedures, assessments, measures, or systems, or the security or safety of persons, structures, facilities, or infrastructures. - 16) Any purchase of any products where the price of the products is already regulated and established by state law. - 17) Code of Alabama, Section 4-16-52, provides exception to the provisions of the bid law for repair parts and repair of heavy-duty off-highway construction equipment and of all vehicles with a gross vehicle
+- 1) Utility services where no competition exists or the rates are fixed by law, regulation, or ordinance. - 2) Purchase of insurance. - 3) The purchase of ballots and supplies for conducting any primary, general, special or municipal election. - 4) Contracts for securing of services of attorneys, physicians, architects, teachers, superintendents of construction, artists, appraisers, engineers, consultants, certified public accountants, public accountant, or other individuals possessing a high degree of professional skill where the personality of the individual plays a decisive part. - 5) Contracts for furnishing of fiscal or financial advice or services. - 6) Purchase of products made or manufactured by the blind or visually handicapped under the direction or supervision of the Alabama Institute for the Deaf and Blind. - 7) Purchase of maps or photographs from any federal agency. - 8) Purchase of manuscripts, books, maps, pamphlets, or periodicals and library/research electronic data bases of manuscripts, books, maps, pamphlets, or periodicals. - 9) The selection of paying agents and trustees for any security issued by a public body. - 10) Existing contracts up for renewal for sanitation or solid waste collection, recycling, and disposal between municipalities or counties, or both, and those providing the service. - 11) Purchases of computer and word processing hardware when the hardware is the only type that is compatible with hardware already owned by the entity taking bids and custom software. - 12) Professional service contracts for the codification and publication of the laws and ordinances of a county or municipality.

-- weight rating of 25,000 pounds or greater.
-Repairs involving not more than \$15,000 per incident shall not require bidding. - 18) Code of Alabama, Section 4-16-52, also applies to the leasing of heavy-duty, off-highway construction equipment and all vehicles with a gross vehicle rating of 25,000 pounds or greater when monthly rental is not more than \$5,000 per month per vehicle or equipment and does not exceed \$15,000 a month for all vehicles or equipment leased by the City.
+- 13) Contractual services and purchases of commodities for which there is only one vendor or supplier, and contractual services and purchasing of personal property, which by their very nature are impossible to award by competitive bidding.
+(See sole source below.) - 14) Contractual services and purchase of products related to, or having an impact upon, security plans, procedures, assessments, measures, or systems, or the security or safety of persons, structures, facilities, or infrastructures. - 15) Any purchase of products where the price of the products is already regulated and established by state law. - 16) Code of Alabama, Section 4-16-52, provides exception to the provisions of the bid law for repair parts and repair of heavy-duty off-highway construction equipment and of all vehicles with a gross vehicle weight rating of 25,000 pounds or greater.
+Repairs to vehicles / equipment / items that require major dis-assembly or transport or that in some other way do not lend themselves to the normal bid process, but are not anticipated to exceed \$40,000 per incident are not required to be bid. - 17) Code of Alabama, Section 4-16-52, also applies to the leasing of heavy-duty, off-highway construction equipment and all vehicles with a gross vehicle rating of 25,000 pounds or greater when monthly rental is not more than \$10,000 per month per vehicle or equipment and does not exceed \$30,000 a month for all vehicles or equipment leased by the City. - 18) Contracts regarding purchases of computer programs and software applications. - 19) Contracts including purchases of services to aid in the prevention and detection of criminal activity by law enforcement agencies and community-oriented policing programs.